 CBI Autonomy and Central Vigilance Commission (CVC) is a much-debated topic today.
-In this issue of IIN, we discuss this issue.
+In this article, we discuss this issue.
 This topic is regularly seen in the news and hence, is important for the UPSC exam.
-Read our Issues in News segment for insights into topics that make headlines and are important for the IAS exam.
+Read our articles for insights into topics that make headlines and are important for the IAS exam.

-The Supreme Court ordered Central Vigilance Commission (CVC) to complete its ongoing inquiry against exiled CBI Director Alok Verma so that the CBI’s reputation is not at stake.
+The Supreme Court of India ordered the Central Vigilance Commission (CVC) to complete its ongoing inquiry against exiled CBI Director Alok Verma so that the CBI’s reputation is not at stake.
 The CVC inquiry will be conducted under the supervision of Former Apex Court judge, Justice A.K.Patnaik.

-The CBI was established as the Special Police Establishment in 1941, to enquire into cases of corruption in the procurement during the Second World War.
+The Central Bureau of Investigation was established as the Special Police Establishment in 1941, to investigate cases of corruption in the procurement during the Second World War.

-Central government appoints The CBI director based on the recommendation of a committee consisting of the Central Vigilance Commissioner as Chairperson, the Vigilance Commissioners, the Secretary to the Government of India in-charge of the Ministry of Home Affairs and the Secretary (Coordination and Public Grievances) in the Cabinet Secretariat.
+The Central government appoints the CBI director based on the recommendation of a committee consisting of the Central Vigilance Commissioner as Chairperson, the Vigilance Commissioners, the Secretary to the Government of India in-charge of the Ministry of Home Affairs and the Secretary (Coordination and Public Grievances) in the Cabinet Secretariat.

-The following broad categories of criminal cases are handled by the CBI:
+The following categories of criminal cases are handled by the CBI: